top of page

 • Tohoku University, Japan.
 Seminar, Sendai.

-• Qatar: Carnegie Mellon University, and Virginia Commonwealth University.
-Two seminars in Education City, Doha.
+• Carnegie Mellon University, and Virginia Commonwealth University.
+Doha, Qatar.

 • Ashoka University: Seminar, American Institute's India Studies conference, New Delhi.

 • Indraprasta PGRI University, Jakarta, Indonesia.
-Guiding senior faculty members to produce an academic journal on Zoom.
+Guiding senior faculty members on a journal.

 • Rajshahi University of Engineering & Technology, Bangladesh.
-Working with engineering professors on Zoom.
+Working with engineering professors.

-• University of the Witwatersrand, Johannesburg.
+• University of the Witwatersrand, Johannesburg, SA.
 Mentored a scholar who became a World Bank fellow .

 • Royal University of Phnom Penh (RUPP), mentored a cohort of Cambodian social science professors online.